yaron2/acs-aks-migration/README.md

 ### Stateful migration

 Migrating stateful workloads is trickier as they require Azure infrastructure operations such as moving the data between disks as well as the corresponding Kubernetes resources.

+Assume a stateful migration will create a situation where some data will remain in the old cluster and will need to be synced after the "failover" to the active cluster occurs.

 AKS supports Managed Disks only, so any migration of Unmanaged Disks to AKS must involve a conversion of the VHDs to Managed Disks.